-CONTINUOUS PREPARATION constitutes 10% of the final mark (maximum 10 points):
+CONTINUOUS PREPARATION represents 10% of the final grade (maximum 10 points):

-Students are expected to prepare reports for each class by reading and processing the study materials and the required literature.
+Students are expected to prepare assignments for each class by reading and processing the study materials and required literature.
+Each assignment must be the original work of the author.